 The Foundation maintains cash balances at financial institutions located in California.
 Certain accounts at each institution are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
-At times during the years ended December 31, 2021 and 2020, the Foundation held cash in excess of federally insured limits at Pacific Premier Bank; however, the Foundation has an agreement with Pacific Premier Bank to collateralize and therefore guarantee all deposits in excess of \$250,000 for the Foundation up to a certain limit.
+At times during the years ended December 31, 2022 and 2021, the Foundation held cash in excess of federally insured limits at Pacific Premier Bank; however, the Foundation has an agreement with Pacific Premier Bank to collateralize and therefore guarantee all deposits at this bank in excess of \$250,000 for the Foundation with no limit.